magento/devdocs/guides/v2.1/cloud/integrations/health-notifications.md

 ## PagerDuty notifications

 PagerDuty is an external service that can notify on-call team members of important issues.
 Before you can receive health notifications in PagerDuty, you must create a [PagerDuty integration](https://v2.developer.pagerduty.com/v2/docs/integrating) that uses the Events API version 2.
-Use the Integration Key as known as the _routing key_ to register your integration.
+Use the Integration Key, or _routing key_, to register your integration.

 #### To register health notifications for PagerDuty: